gspimentel/RbAlonsozanaPimentel/README.md

 # RbAlonsozanaPimentel Topic Proposal
 Topic: Hallyu Wave
+Title:
-Title: Hallyu Wave 101 (tentative, i just though about it, we can change it when we think of a better one)
+- Hallyu Wave 101 (tentative, i just though about it, we can change it when we think of a better one)
+- Highlighting Hallyu (idk, I just think it's catchy)

 The website we'll be creating will revolve around the hallyu wave.
 It's going to be an informative site about hallyu, its history and we'll also be comparing an aspect of it to one of ours (a Philippine counterpart).
 Korean culture has been very famous these past years, and as one of the people who enjoy it ourselves, we'd like to share about it especially to people who don't know of it much.

 1. All About the Hallyu Wave

-  - this page will contain basic information about our topic, what it is,
+  - this page will contain basic information about our topic, what it is, its history, its origin, why people like it

-2. How It Got Famous

-  - its history, its origin, why people like it

-3. Aspects of the Hallyu Wave
+2. Aspects of the Hallyu Wave

   - the different aspects or categories

-4. Kpop VS Ppop
+3. Kpop VS Ppop

   - a comparison between Korean pop and Philippine pop, what's the difference?

+4. Personal Experiences as Kpop Fans

+  - how we got to like Kpop over the years (?)

 5. Sources and Credentials (?)